shisui06/vercel-portfolio/README.md

 # Portfolio

 ## Description
-This is a personal portfolio website built using **Next.js**, **Tailwind CSS**, and components from **shadcn**.
+This is a personal portfolio website built using **Next.js**, **Tailwind CSS**, and components from **Shadcn**.
 The portfolio showcases my projects, skills, and experiences in a clean and modern design.

 ## Installation
 1. Clone the repository: